foureyes/csci-ua.0002-fall2016-008/homework/hw10/lousy-plasma.markdown

 ## Part 2

-Rather than use a hard-coded dictionary as your thesaurus, use an [external thesaurus file](thesaurus.txt) (right-click and save as... to where your Python program is) to populate the keys and values in your dictionary.
+Rather than use a hard-coded dictionary as your thesaurus, use an [external thesaurus file](thesaurus.txt) (right-click and save as... __to where your Python program is__) to populate the keys and values in your dictionary.
+Use the following line to read in your file (do not use absolute paths):

+<pre><code data-trim contenteditable>f = open('thesaurus.txt', 'r') </code></pre>

 The data in the file is in the following format:

 <pre><code data-trim contenteditable>word1,synonym1,synonym2,...,synonymN-1,synonymN
 word2,synonym1,synonym2,...,synonymN-1,synonymN